- Name: Survey of U.S. Constitutional History

 I: Catalog Course Description

 Teaches the origin, development, history of the Nevada and United States constitutions.
 Course will examine the American judicial system through a number of significant decisions and will analyze the individuals who made those decisions.
 Satisfies the U.S. and Nevada Constitution requirements.

-- Gain factual knowledge (origins, terminology, classifications of law, and unique characteristics) about the Nevada and United States Constitutions.
+- Exhibit factual knowledge of origins, terminology, classification of law, and unique characteristics about the Nevada and United States Constitutions (GE 1).